JorjaFox/website/_posts-old-blog/2015-03-03-soho-west-saves-sharks.md

     - 'social media'
 ---

-Last night Jorja was out at an airing of "Extinction Soup" with Deeks from <em>NCIS:LA</em>!
+Last night Jorja was out at an airing of "Extinction Soup" with Deeks from _NCIS:LA_!

 https://www.facebook.com/photo.php?fbid=797576956958817